saliormoon/Cookbook/recipes/FoxxApiKeys.md

 ```

-This simple command allows me to call a function `countCall(bucket, amount)` which will take a way `amount` many tokens from the `bucket` and will return with an http 400 if either no valid API key is submitted or the `bucket` does not contain enough tokens.
+This simple command allows me to call a function `countCall(bucket, amount)` which will take away `amount` many tokens from the `bucket` and will return with an http 400 if either no valid API key is submitted or the `bucket` does not contain enough tokens.
 The parameter `amount` is optional and will default to `1`.
 **Note** I can also use `amount = 0` to only validate the API key but make the route free of charge.
 Now I can extend my routes in the following way: